Chain-Love/chain-love/README.md

 python -m pipx ensurepath
 ```

-Restart your terminal after this step.
+4. Restart your terminal after this step.

-Verify `pipx` is installed:
+5. Verify `pipx` is installed:

 ```bash
 pipx --version
 ```

-Install `pre-commit`:
+6. Install `pre-commit`:

 ```bash
 pipx install pre-commit
 ```

+7. Restart your terminal after this step.

-Verify `pre-commit` is installed:
+8. Verify `pre-commit` is installed:

 ```bash
 pre-commit --version
 ```

-Install the hook by running the following command in the root of the repository:
+9. Install the hook by running the following command in the root of the repository:

 ```bash
 pre-commit install